chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------
  ### 3. `tail` - Viewing the end of files
-  - The `tail` command is used to view last few lines of a file.
+  - The `tail` command is used to view the last few lines of a file.

   #### Syntax
   ```